 The Corporation has adopted FASB ASC 740-10-25, Accounting for Uncertainty in Income Taxes.
 The Corporation will record a liability for uncertain tax positions when it is more likely than not that a tax position would not be sustained if examined by the taxing authority The Corporation continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.
-The Corporation's evaluation on December 31, 2013 and December, 2014 reveal no uncertain tax positions that would have a material impact on the financial statements.
+The Corporation's evaluation on December 31, 2015 reveals no uncertain tax positions that would have a material impact on the financial statements.